ivanuricardo/RR-MAR/README.md

 ## Algorithms

-All helper functions and algorithms are located in the package `Common Features`, which we also maintain.
+All helper functions and algorithms are located in the package `CommonFeatures`, which we also maintain.
-To access this code, you can go the [Common Features Github repository](https://github.com/ivanuricardo/CommonFeatures.jl).
+To access this code, you can go the [CommonFeatures Github repository](https://github.com/ivanuricardo/CommonFeatures.jl).